go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 4. The client then makes an SSH request to the SSH server using the `git` user, e.g. `git clone git@domain:user/repo.git`.
 5. The client will attempt to authenticate with the server, passing one or more public keys in turn to the server.
 6. For each key the client provides, the SSH server will first check its configuration for an `AuthorizedKeysCommand` to see if the public key matches, and then the `git` user's `authorized_keys` file.
-7. The first entry that matches will be selected, and asssuming this is a Gitea entry, the `command=` will now be executed.
+7. The first entry that matches will be selected, and assuming this is a Gitea entry, the `command=` will now be executed.
 8. The SSH server creates a user session for the `git` user, and using the shell for the `git` user runs the `command=`
 9. This runs `gitea serv` which takes over control of the rest of the SSH session and manages gitea authentication & authorization of the git commands.